 On May 21, give yourself the day off from cooking and dine out to celebrate National Waiters and Waitresses Day.
 Going out to eat is about more than just the food, it’s about the whole experience, and the wait staff are a big part of that.
 Good service can turn a good meal into a great one and is truly what makes us keep coming back for more.
 National Waiters and Waitresses Day is an opportunity to thank the front-of-house staff for the work they do to make your dining experiences so special.
 So head to your favorite restaurant and tip a little extra today.

-How to Celebrate National Waiters and Waitresses Day
+National Waiters and Waitresses Day Activities

 1. Go out to eat

 Some people go out to eat everyday and some dine out only on special occasions.
 Whichever camp you fall in, National Waiters and Waitresses Day is a fabulous day to hang up your apron and head to a restaurant.
 Hit up your neighborhood hang or try a new bistro, but kick back, relax, and appreciate being waited on by professionals.

 Most waiters and waitresses are salaried at or even below, minimum wage.
 They rely on tips to augment their salaries to a livable wage.
 A tip for good service is approximately 20% of the pre-tax bill.
 If you’ve had exceptional service, feel free to tip 25%.
 A tip lets the server know how much you valued their service.

 Although the tip ultimately lets your waiter or waitress know if you valued their work, a kind word is always appreciated!
 If they’ve gone out of their way to keep your drinks were kept full, accommodated special requests, made recommendations for the meal and did it all with cheery good will, be sure to say thank you and let them know you appreciated their care and attention to detail.
 After all, good manners don’t cost anything and it’s always nice to feel as though doing your best work is valued.